Bahru Zewde

-Bahru Zewde (born 1947 in Addis Ababa) is an Ethiopian historian and author.
+Bahru Zewde (ባሕሩ ዘውዴ, born 1947 in Addis Ababa) is an Ethiopian historian and author.
 He writes extensively about modern Ethiopian history (1855 to the present) and is now an emeritus professor at Addis Ababa University where he once served as the Head of the History Department and the Director of the Institute of Ethiopian Studies.

 Early life and education

-He earned his Bachelor of Arts degree in History with distinction from Haile Selassie I University (now known as Addis Ababa University) in 1970 and his Ph.D. in African history from the School of Oriental and African Studies at the University of London in 1976.
+He earned his Bachelor of Arts degree in history with distinction from Haile Selassie I University (present-day Addis Ababa University) in 1970 and his PhD in African history from the School of Oriental and African Studies at the University of London in 1976.

 Career

-In addition to his professorship at Addis Ababa University, Zewde was a visiting professor at University of Illinois at Urbana-Champaign in 1992 and at Hamburg University in 2002.
-He has also held fellowships at the British Academy, Oxford University, and the Japan Foundation.
+In addition to his professorship at Addis Ababa University, Zewde was a visiting professor at the University of Illinois Urbana-Champaign in 1992 and at the University of Hamburg in 2002.
+He has also held fellowships at the British Academy, the University of Oxford, and the Japan Foundation.